-STEM projects are an awesome opportunity for students to get excited about being creative and learning new ideas.
+STEM projects are an awesome opportunity for students.
+This is because they provide a chance to share excitement about being creative, and about learning new ideas.
 In an earlier post, Empowerly discussed 4 elite STEM competitions a motivated student might want to pursue.
 Here are 3 more ideas!

 This competition is designed to get middle school students working together and solving problems.
 Sponsored by the Army Educational Outreach Program, you form a team of 3-4 students (grades 6-9th), designate an adult advisor, choose a category and problem, then come up with a solution following competition guidelines.
 Check for specific requirements and guidelines.

 Create a challenge for robots on the International Space Station and the winners compete in space (through an astronaut).
-Zero Robotics has a middle school summer program and a high school tournament.
-The tournament begins online to solve a given challenge using a SPHERES robot.
+Sound interesting?
+Well, Zero Robotics has a middle school summer program and a high school tournament.
+In fact, each tournament begins online, asking participants to solve a given challenge using a SPHERES robot.
 The tournament is run by the MIT Space Systems Laboratory.
-To participate you must submit code for a 2D practice run and 3D simulation run.
-Winners compete in a global competition.
+Be aware, to participate you must submit code for a 2D practice run and 3D simulation run.
+Afterward, winners compete in a global competition.

 Want to compete online only without having to submit a report or prepare a presentation?
-The Computer Science Network offers two online games that require coding and computer skills.
+Then the Computer Science Network might be right for you.
+In fact, it offers two online games that require coding and computer skills.
 Both are motivating and require creativity.

-Getting involved at the level of these competitions can be really exciting.
-They can give you great experience for college and some offer prize money to help you pay for college!
+In the end, competing at the level of these competitions can be really exciting.
+Not only that, they can give you great experience for college.
+Not to mention that some offer prize money to help you pay for college!
 There are other websites that offer STEM projects to do on your own.
 One website, https://makershare.com/ has almost 150 project ideas.

 Chat with us for even more options!
 We can also help prepare you for apps for your elite STEM competitions.
 Book a consult to learn how we can help you.